 Contact our Senior Fitness Coordinator for more information or you can show up to a program class.
 There are also information packets at the Front Desk.
 If you have the sponsoring insurance coverage this program is free.
 Bring in your health insurance card and we can check to see if you qualify.

-10. How do I develop a personal workout and/or rehab program?
+10. How do I develop a personal workout program?

-Contact our Health & Fitness Coordinator for helpful tips, fitness room equipment orientations, and personal training options.
+Contact our Personal Trainers for helpful tips, fitness room equipment orientations, and personal training options.

 11. What are the locker use options?